85 Index or 85 Factor

 - Pensionable Salary

-The salary used to determine the highest average pensionable salary.
-The pensionable salary for a given year is limited to ensure that the accrued pensionable benefit does not exceed the maximum benefit allowed by the tax rules.
+The salary used to determine your five-year average pensionable salary.
+The pensionable salary for a given year is limited to ensure that your benefit does not exceed the maximum benefit allowed by the tax rules.

 - Pensionable Service